Animiral/go-strength-model/python/plots/HOWTO.md

 During training, the progress is recorded as training loss (once every step) and validation loss (once every epoch).
 This data is usually (if following the commands as laid out in README.txt) stored under `logs/`, in files with `trainloss` and `validationloss` in their name.

 The plot script `trainingprogress.py` reads a `trainloss` and a `validationloss` file and draws them.
+An optional third parameter determines the prefix in the figure title.

 ```
-python3 plots/trainingprogress.py logs/trainloss.txt logs/validationloss.txt
+python3 python/plots/trainingprogress.py logs/trainloss.txt logs/validationloss.txt "Experiment Model"
 ```

 # Hyperparameter Search Visualization